roytang/blog/content/posts/2008/05/some-fun-homebrew-nds-apps.md

-There&'s a whole world of homebrew apps/games out there to explore, these were just the ones I could try out in one sitting.
+There's a whole world of homebrew apps/games out there to explore, these were just the ones I could try out in one sitting.
 Try

 [